aiatlmu/aiatlmu.github.io/_posts/2024-07-29-seed-grant.markdown

 *Evaluation Criteria:*
 - Relevance to Artificial Intelligence and degree of innovation
-- Excellence of expected research outcomes.
+- Excellence of expected research outcomes
 - Impact on the career development of early career researchers
 - Historically underrepresented groups (in the respective scientific field) are encouraged to apply and will receive preferential consideration

 *Application Requirements:*
-- Project Proposal: Up to 4 pages, including methods and project plan; budget and justification on a separate page.
+- Project Proposal: Up to 4 pages, including methods and project plan; budget and justification on a separate page
-- Curriculum Vitae (CV): A current CV of the applicant.
+- Curriculum Vitae (CV): A current CV of the applicant
 - Submit all documents as one file
 Review Committee: The review committee will consist of members of the AI-HUB@LMU steering committee, with representatives from:
-- Humanities, including Theology and Philosophy.
+- Humanities, including Theology and Philosophy
 - Human Sciences
 - Natural Sciences
 - Social Sciences